-Figure 3 | Benzylic C–N and C–O Retrosynthetic Analysis.
-A) All hypothetical single bond C–H cross couplings between benzylic carbon atoms and nitrogen atoms to form DrugBank compounds from commercial substrates.
-B) All hypothetical single bond C–H cross couplings between benzylic carbon atoms and oxygen atoms to form DrugBank compounds from commercial substrates.
+Figure 3 | Benzylic C–N and C–O Retrosynthetic Analysis. a) Frequency of occurrence of single bonds in DrugBank molecules. b) All hypothetical single bond C–H cross couplings between benzylic carbon atoms and nitrogen atoms to form DrugBank compounds from commercial substrates. c) All hypothetical single bond C–H cross couplings between benzylic carbon atoms and oxygen atoms to form DrugBank compounds from commercial substrates.

 Upon analyzing the retrosynthetic pathways feasible for benzylic C–N or C–O containing DrugBank compounds to benzylic C–H building blocks, it was revealed that 53 compounds can be directly accessed through benzylic C–N bond formation, and 35 are accessible via benzylic C–O bond formation (Figure 3).
 Among these 88 disconnections, most of the nitrogen or oxygen motifs would be sourced from the parent amine or alcohol, leading to excellent atom economy, with the remaining disconnections utilizing deaminative and deoxygenative chemistry to accomplish the coupling reaction.